SmoothWAN/SmoothWAN-docs/docs/index.md

     When using a load balancer in a home network, parallel socket performance can be enhanced by distributing the traffic evenly across the available connections.
 This allows for better utilization of the combined bandwidth and improved download speeds for parallel socket-enabled applications such as downloaders or browsers.

+    In the context of failover, network load balancers often employ health checks to monitor the availability and responsiveness of the servers or network resources.
+If a server or resource becomes unavailable or unresponsive, the load balancer detects this and redirects the incoming traffic to other available servers or resources.

+    However, the failover process in network load balancers may not be as seamless and quick as in Speedify.
+There may be a slight delay or interruption during the failover process, resulting in a temporary loss of connectivity or disrupted network sessions.
+This is because load balancers typically operate at the network layer and redirect traffic based on protocols and IP addresses.

     Load balancers typically require manual tuning and configuration of quality monitoring parameters to achieve desired results.
 This process may involve fine-tuning thresholds, adjusting timeout values, and setting up health checks to ensure accurate detection of connection issues.

     Load balancers distribute network traffic across multiple servers, but having multiple IP addresses can cause issues.
 One problem is that requests from the same user can be sent to different servers, disrupting session data.
 Another issue is that stateful protocols like TCP may not work properly if the client's requests are routed to different servers.
 To solve these problems, load balancers use "sticky sessions" to ensure requests from the same client go to the same server.
 Sticky sessions maintain a mapping between the client's IP address and the assigned server, preserving session data and ensuring consistent connections.
 However, sticky sessions can also have drawbacks like uneven traffic distribution, so their use should be carefully considered.